-Driving a bike while intoxicated is not a form of DUI in Nevada.
+Operating a bike while intoxicated is not treated as a form of DUI in Nevada.
 Instead, drunk or drugged cyclists face charges for reckless endangerment (NRS 202.595).
 Biking under the influence is usually a gross misdemeanor, carrying a maximum of 364 days in jail and/or $2,000 in fines.
 But reckless endangerment becomes a category C felony in Nevada if someone sustains substantial bodily harm, and penalties increase to one to five years in prison and a possible fine of up to $10,000.

 In this article, our Las Vegas criminal defense attorneys discuss:

 - 1. Is biking under the influence a DUI in Nevada?